 Activity

-- Analysis (Annotations, Issue, Live Stream, Overlay, Link Shares)
+Analysis: Annotations, Issue, Live Stream, Overlay, Link Shares

-- Views (Annotation Views, Map Views, Media Views, Report Views, Link Share Views)
+Views: Annotation Views, Map Views, Media Views, Report Views, Link Share Views

-- Exports
+Exports

 Annotation

-User-created annotations such as location, distance, area, surface area, or volume measurements on a Plan.
+This table stores user-created annotations such as location, distance, area, surface area, or volume measurements on a Plan.

 Export